rwieruch/blog_robinwieruch_content/react-component-composition.md

 };
 {{< /highlight >}}

-In functional programming composition of functions is ubiquitous.
+In functional programming, the composition of functions is ubiquitous:

 {{< highlight javascript >}}
 const convertCurrency = (amount, fromCurrency, toCurrency) => compose(
     applyConversionRate(amount),
     getConversionRate(fromCurrency, toCurrency),
   );

-// whereas compose applies the functions
-// from right to left (here bottom to top)
 {{< /highlight >}}

-And suddenly we arrived in programming, code and functions.
+And suddenly we are in the domain of programming, code and functions.
 As you can see, everything you do within a function is a composition of ingredients and their arrangement as well.
 This becomes even more true when a function is made up of functions.
 Then it's the composition of functions within a function.

 {{% chapter_header "Why React Component Composition?" "why-react-component-composition" %}}

 You have seen how multiple functions can be composed together to achieve something bigger.
-The same applies to HTML elements and beyond to React components.
-Let's encounter both, HTML element composition and React component composition with a form to submit data as example.
+The same applies to HTML elements and beyond to React components too.
+Let's encounter both, HTML element composition and React component composition, with a form that submits data.
 In HTML that form element could look like the following:

 {{< highlight html >}}
 <form action="javascript:onSubmit();">